lytedev/gamestory/README.md

 # gamestory

-> Gamestory is a web project that is designed to allow users to create, organize, manage, and play storytelling games.
+> Gamestory is a web project that is designed to allow users to create, organize, manage, and play [storytelling games][storytelling-games-wikipedie].

 ## Build Setup